UrbanCohortDev/PascalCoin-RPC-Client/README.md

 4. Operations - processing Raw Operations and others

 The current framework covers 1 (partially) and 2.
 I'm leaving 3 for the moment (some of this has been done though) as the aim is to provide a functional framework to work with remote RPC Nodes.
 So 4. is now in play.

+## Donations always welcome

+if you like this development and want to support it by making a donation then please feel free :-)

+PASC donations: PASA/Account Number 1922/23
+BitCoin donations: 3DPfDtw455qby75TgL3tXTwBuHcWo4BgjL (now isn't the Pascal way easier?)

+Thank you